lisaweidl/psdaai_assignments/assignment_18_12_2020.md

 ## Part 1

-Please watch these 3 videos carefully and also do the exercises using the [Postman](https://www.postman.com/) application.
+Please watch these 3 videos carefully and also do the exercises using the [Postman](https://www.postman.com/) application (you can download the application from [https://www.postman.com/downloads/](https://www.postman.com/downloads/)).

 - [Intro to APIs Part 1: What is an API?](https://www.youtube.com/watch?v=iFMLyMgCUTs)
 - [Intro to APIs Part 2: How to use an API?](https://www.youtube.com/watch?v=jCadnlO9xSQ)